About Us

 Meet the Team

-Board of Directors: Roger Berlind, Christina Collura, Paul Collura, Catherine Downs, Jackie Dzaluk (Co-Chair), Ali Pai, Terri Riina, Helen Stevens and Bobbe Stultz (Co-Chair).
-Board Members Emeriti: Susan Henry, Bonnie Robins.
+Board of Directors: Roger Berlind, Christina Collura, Paul Collura, Catherine Downs, Jackie Dzaluk (Co-Chair), Shantala Dugay Iyengar, Terri Riina, Helen Stevens and Bobbe Stultz (Co-Chair).
+Founder/First Chair: Susan Henry.

 Land Steward: David Havens